splunk/splunk-sdk-java/README.md

 The Splunk developer platform enables developers to take advantage of the same technology used by the Splunk platform to build exciting new applications.

+For more information, see [Splunk Enterprise SDK for Java](https://dev.splunk.com/enterprise/docs/devtools/java/sdk-java/) on the Splunk Developer Portal.

 ## Getting started with the Splunk SDK for Java